Kallang Airport: Legacy

-Several pieces of local infrastructure pay homage to the former airportport.
-The old runway near to Mountbatten Road is now called Old Airport Road.
+Several pieces of local infrastructure pay homage to the former airport.
+The old runway near Mountbatten Road is known as Old Airport Road.
 The surrounding public flats are named the Old Kallang Airport Estate.
-The estate is servedthe by Dakota MRT station, which took its name from the Dakot- DC-3 aircraft which used to land at the Kallang Airport.
+The estate is served by the Dakota MRT station, which took its name from the Dakot- DC-3 aircraft which used to land at the Kallang Airport.